craftercms/docs/source/reference/modules/profile/index.rst

 Configuration
 -------------

-To configure Crafter Profile, please see :ref:`newIa-crafter-profile-admin`
+To configure Crafter Profile, please see :ref:`crafter-profile-admin`